 Once I heard about the Pinball Museum / Pinball Hall of Fame, I knew I wanted to go as one of our 52 dates a year.
-Located just off the strip, the Pinball Hall of Fame is a 10,000 square foot building filled to the brim with pinball machines!
-It was fascinating to see pinball machines from the 1950s all the way to present day, and there were a handful of other classic arcade games too.
+Located just off the strip, the Pinball Hall of Fame is a 10,000-square-foot building filled to the brim with pinball machines!
+It was fascinating to see pinball machines from the 1950s to the present day, and there were a handful of other classic arcade games too.

 I don’t know about you, but every time I went to the arcade I used to always check the change slot in machines.
 I didn’t even realize I was doing it, and it paid off!
 Got myself a free game :)

 All photos were taken with a Canon 5D Mark III and 35mm/1.4L lens.

 It was a good cheap date idea, and as an added bonus, all the proceeds go to charity!
 They’ve created an amazing place to relive your childhood and rediscover the joy of putting quarters into machines.
 We played an old bowling game and even got in a round of TMNT.
 (BTW, what do you think about the new TMNT movie coming out?
 I have mixed opinions.)

 Pinball Hall of Fame